Technique

 Do: Hand Wash Only

 Cleaning and caring for ceramic cookware is honestly pretty simple—it can even be wiped out with a paper towel.
 That said, we do not recommend your ceramic cookware in the dishwasher.
-The scorching hot water, harsh detergents, and constant jostling can do some serious damage (even after a single wash).
+The scorching hot water, harsh detergents, and constant jostling can do some serious damage to the base and coating (even after a single wash).

 Instead, take the extra time to extend the lifespan of your pan by always washing by hand, using gentle dish soap and a soft sponge or dish cloth.